If you have been hit by an uninsured or untraced driver here is what you should know.

 How Do I Know I’m Insured?

-I Purchased a New Car, What Do I Need to Do Next?
+I Purchased a New Car.
+What Do I Need to Do Next?

 Driving Other Cars – Can I Do This?

-There may be a time where you need to drive your partner or your friend’s car for whatever reason.
+There may be a time when you need to drive your partner or your friend’s car for whatever reason.
 Not every driver has the cover for driving other people’s cars, and it is a benefit that comes with many car insurance policies and can be added to other policies.
 If it is included in your policy, it will most likely apply if:

-- You’re the policyholder.
+• You’re the policyholder.

-- You have permission from the vehicle owner to drive it.
+• You have permission from the vehicle owner to drive it.

-- You’re just borrowing it.
+• You’re just borrowing it.